New York City

 Other neighborhoods to know

-These top 5 neighborhoods offer the best launchpad for a first-time visitor.
+The aforementioned top 5 neighborhoods offer the best launchpad for a first-time visitor.
 New York is a massive city of countless neighborhoods, and you might see other names pop up that seem appealing.
 It's not that these other areas are "bad," but for a tourist trying to maximize their time and comfort, there are often better choices for a home base.
 Here's an honest take on a few other spots and why they aren't typically recommended for a primary stay.

 • Lower East Side